 e.
 No Vacancy on Reduction of Number of Directors

-Any reduction of the authorized number of directors shall not result in any director's being removed before his or her term of office expires.
+Any reduction of the authorized number of directors shall not result in any directors being removed before his or her term of office expires.

 7.7.
 Meetings of Board of Directors